uniplaces/ember-cli-mapbox/README.md

 {{/mapbox-map}}
 ```

-You can also specify the `size` and `color` of the marker with those attributes.
+You can also specify the `size`, `color` and `sybol` of the marker with those
+attributes and trigger an `onclick` event.

+Popup titles can be set with `popup-title` and can be opened by setting the
+`is-open` property to true.

 ## Helpers